-Article 6 Exercise of the freedom of establishment
+Exercise of the freedom of establishment

-- Member States shall require any insurance or reinsurance intermediary who intends to exercise his freedom of establishment to establish a branch within the territory of another Member State first to notify the competent authority of his home Member State and to provide it with the following information: - (a) the name, address and registration number (where applicable) of the intermediary; - (b) the Member State within the territory of which he plans to establish a branch or permanent presence;
+- 1. Member States shall require any insurance or, reinsurance or ancillary insurance intermediary who intends to exercise his freedom of establishment to establish a branch within the territory of another Member State first to notify the competent authority of his home Member State and to provide it with the following information: - the name, address and registration number (where applicable) of the intermediary; (a) - (b) the Member State within the territory of which he plans to establish a branch or permanent presence; - the category of intermediary and, if applicable, the name of any insurance or (c) reinsurance undertaking represented; - (d) the relevant classes of insurance, if applicable; - (e) [deleted] - (f) the address in the host Member State from which documents may be obtained; - (g) the name of any person responsible for the management of the establishment or permanent presence. - (h) [deleted]